Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 # AlxCoCrFeNi Atomistic Simulations

-Atomistic simulation workflows for investigating the mechanical, defect-related, thermal, vibrational, and microstructural behavior of Al<sub>x</sub>CoCrFeNi high-entropy alloys using molecular dynamics and related computational tools.
+Atomistic simulation workflows for studying the mechanical, thermal, vibrational, and microstructural behavior of AlxCoCrFeNi high-entropy alloys using molecular dynamics simulations.

 ---

 ## Overview

-This repository describes the computational work performed during my undergraduate research on **Al<sub>x</sub>CoCrFeNi high-entropy alloys (HEAs)**, with the Al content varied over the range: **0.1 ≤ x ≤ 0.7**
+This repository presents the computational work from my undergraduate research on **Al<sub>x</sub>CoCrFeNi high-entropy alloys (HEAs)**, with the Al content varied over the range: **0.1 ≤ x ≤ 0.7**

-The work primarily uses **molecular dynamics (MD) simulations in LAMMPS** to investigate how atomic-scale structure and composition influence different material properties.
+The work mainly uses **molecular dynamics (MD) simulations in LAMMPS** to study how composition and atomic-scale structure influence different material properties.

 Atomistic Simulations: